-- Neuropsychology - Our program has been a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) since 2008.
+- Neuropsychology: Our program has been a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) since 2008.
 The 2-year fellowship adheres to a scientist-practitioner model and training prepares fellows for independent practice in paediatric neuropsychology, registration with the College of Psychologists of Ontario (CPO), and board certification through the American Board of Clinical Neuropsychology (ABCN).
 We are recruiting one new fellow for the 2024–2026 training cycle.

-To apply for this opportunity, please review our Neuropsychology Fellowship Brochure (PDF) and complete the Neuropsychology Fellowship application by January 4, 2021.
+To apply for this opportunity, please review our Neuropsychology Fellowship Brochure (PDF) and complete the Neuropsychology Fellowship application (.doc) by January 12, 2024.

 The practicum program is for graduate students who are in the earlier stages of their training.
 SickKids accepts approximately 5-8 students a year with a focus on assessment or intervention.
 Practicum placements typically run two days per week from September to April, or four days per week from May to August.